snunezglobant/Bootcamp-Web-UI---Team2/README.md

   <li>
-  We will push incrementally, according to our meets, for an overall review in  order to avoid arguing of different topics and to a total agreement for a bearable version of the app.
+  We will push incrementally, according to our meets, for an overall review in  order to avoid arguing of different topics and to make a total agreement for a bearable version of the app.
   </li>
 </ul>
 </body>